The 10-second takeaway

 EPS came in at $0.31.
 The seven earnings estimates compiled by S&P Capital IQ predicted $0.23 per share.
 GAAP EPS of $0.31 for Q3 were 72% higher than the prior-year quarter's $0.18 per share.

 Source: S&P Capital IQ.
 Quarterly periods.
 Non-GAAP figures may vary to maintain comparability with estimates.

-For the quarter, gross margin was 39.8%, 70 basis points better than the prior-year quarter.
-Operating margin was 1.2%, 140 basis points worse than the prior-year quarter.
-Net margin was 1.1%, 330 basis points better than the prior-year quarter.
+For the quarter, gross margin was 41.4%, 90 basis points better than the prior-year quarter.
+Operating margin was 8.9%, 240 basis points better than the prior-year quarter.
+Net margin was 5.5%, 160 basis points better than the prior-year quarter.
 (Margins calculated in GAAP terms.)

-The stock has a three-star rating (out of five) at Motley Fool CAPS, with 174 members out of 195 rating the stock outperform, and 21 members rating it underperform.
-Among 49 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 44 give K12 a green thumbs-up, and five give it a red thumbs-down.
+The stock has a two-star rating (out of five) at Motley Fool CAPS, with 163 members out of 188 rating the stock outperform, and 25 members rating it underperform.
+Among 44 CAPS All-Star picks (recommendations by the highest-ranked CAPS members), 35 give K12 a green thumbs-up, and nine give it a red thumbs-down.

 - Add K12 to My Watchlist.

 Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor of Motley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool has no positions in the stocks mentioned above.
-Motley Fool newsletter services recommend K12.
+The Motley Fool recommends K12.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.